An operational interpretation of coinductive types: Introduction

 We consider a combination of simple function types with strictly positive nested higher-order inductive and coinductive types.
 An example of a higher-order coinductive type is the type of trees with potentially infinite branches and two kinds of nodes: nodes with a list of finitely many children and nodes with infinitely many children specified by a function on natural numbers.
 In our notation this type may be represented as the coinductive definition $\Tree_2 = \CoInd\{ c_1 : \List(\Tree_2) \to \Tree_2,\, c_2 : (\Nat \to \Tree_2) \to \Tree_2 \}$ which intuitively specifies that each element of~$\Tree_2$ is a possibly infinite term which has one of the forms: \begin{itemize} \item $c_1 (t_1 :: t_2 :: \ldots :: t_n :: \nil)$ where each $t_i$ is an element of~$\Tree_2$ and $::$ is the finite list constructor, or \item $c_2 f$ where $f$ is a term which represents a function from $\Nat$ to $\Tree_2$. \end{itemize}

 We interpret each type~$\tau$ as a subset~$\valuation{\tau}{}{}$ of the set~$\Tb^\infty$ of finite and infinite terms.
 This interpretation may be seen as a refinement and generalization of the notion of productivity in term rewriting to a setting with higher-order functions and more complex (co)inductive data structures.
+From a programming language perspective, we essentially interpret lazy data structures in a higher-order functional language by potentially infinite terms corresponding to their complete unfoldings (i.e.~their ``limits'' under infinite reductions).